vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 IDENTITY_MANAGEMENT_TYPE: "none"
 ```

-To create Workload Cluster execute the following command:
+To create Workload Cluster, execute the following command:
 ```bash
 tanzu cluster create --file config.yaml
 ```

 Cluster creation takes approximately 15-20 minutes to complete.
-Verify the health of the cluster and validate the cluster labels applied.
+Verify the health of the cluster and validate that the cluster labels are applied.

 1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the workload cluster.
     <!-- /* cSpell:disable */ -->